cjcoax/CCPreviewDevice/readme.md

 }
 #endif
 ```
-In otder specify devices, you need to use error prone string name.
+In order to specify devices, you need to use error prone string name.
 Instead of that you can do something like this:

 ```swift
 #if DEBUG